MichaelRais/DARMa/README.md

 # Benchmark Summary
 <ul>
 <li>A series of 20 tests (on my 2012 MBP) split in two groups indicates 45,000 gets per second on recordsets from 10 to 1,000,000 records.
 Results come from a narrow QA case, but are better than expected as DARMa does not aim to compete with Memcached or Redis; only to stand as a gateway abstraction.
-Also noted 5x data footprint expansion from filesize to RAM when only 3x implied by use - something to come back to.
+Also noted 5x data footprint expansion from filesize to RAM when only 3x implied by use in bi-directional mode - something to come back to.
 </ul>

 # API methods: